Honda CY50: Vulnerabilities

 A weak point of the model are the factory-rigid mounting tubes of the front and rear turn signals, which is why it already comes in light falls to significant damage, especially on the front indicators and their suspension (see picture).

 The valve seats with valve rings manufactured at that time and the installed valves require that the engine be lead predominantly or at least occasionally with tetraethyl lead which is no longer available at service stations normal and premium gasoline is driven.
 A declaration by the manufacturer authorized statement that prolonged operation without lead added in the fuel will definitely damage the engine concerned sooner or later is not known.
 However, from a list posted by Honda on the Internet, it can be seen that the CY50 can also be run on regular unleaded gasoline.

 The design-related performance of generator (flywheel generator) with six-volt electrics was not designed to ensure that this Mokick is always driven with switched on lighting in the Federal Republic of Germany, as required by later amendments to StVO.
 Therefore, with this alternator under this driving mode, especially in the case of predominantly short-distance traffic, the optimum charging of the standard accumulators (on-board battery 6 V, 4 Ah) while driving no longer guaranteed, which may lead after some time with each 21-watt bulbs (6 V) operated turn signals lose their function.

 The standard delivery tank cover, which was standard at least in Germany, could not be locked.
 In addition, heard as a signal generator in this country only a bicycle bell to the basic equipment.

 Cult status

-Today, the Honda CY 50 has become a sought-after collector's item and has cult status.
-For a well-preserved CY, today's list price of 1,000 euros and more will be paid again.
+Today, the Honda CY 50 has become a collector's item and has a cult status.

 There is a homepage dedicated to the Honda CY 50, CB 50 and XL 50.
 With many details, information and download s are provided; in the linked forum the everyday problems after the long lifetime of the "Oldtimers" discussed and answered; In addition, measures are described to upgrade the old small motorcycles to the latest standards (such as safety, electrical and power).